lcabral37/angular-navigation/README.md

  - npm 3.5.2

 ## Build
-Buil consists only of the lint step
+Gulp is used as part of the build step and is called after npm install is run.
+If you want to run each step seperately run

-    gulp lint
+    gulp help

 ## Running